Poynton Relief Road

 We will continue to meet landowners who are affected by the relief road with a view to address their particular requirements and to reach agreement for purchasing land by agreement (although this is unlikely to be possible in all cases).

 Confirmation of the CPO and SRO along with approval of the business case will allow the scheme to proceed.
-We expect a contract to be awarded in mid-2019 with work commencing on site in spring 2020 and the road opening in 2021.
+We expect a design and construction contract to be awarded in October or November 2019 with work commencing on site in spring/summer 2020 and the road opening in 2021.